American football rules: Other free kicks

 A free-kick is also used to restart the game following a safety.
 The team that was trapped in its own end zone, therefore conceding two points to the other team, kicks the ball from its own 20-yard line.
-This can be a place kick (in the NFL, a tee cannot be used), drop-kick, or punt.
+This can be a place kick, drop-kick, or punt.

 In the NFL and high school, a free kick may be taken on the play immediately after a fair catch; see "fair catch kick" below.

 Scoring

 Scrimmage plays and kickoffs

 Most standard football plays are considered scrimmage plays, initiated from a line of scrimmage.
 Exceptions are kickoffs and try plays (below).
 Although similar rules apply during a try play, the number of points awarded for each score differs on a try play.

 Touchdown (6 points)

 A touchdown is earned when a player has legal possession of the ball and the ball touches or goes over the imaginary vertical plane above the opposing team's goal line.
 After a touchdown, the scoring team attempts a try play for 1 or 2 points (see below).
 A successful touchdown is signaled by an official extending both arms vertically above the head.
 A touchdown is worth six points, except in the defunct WFL where it was worth seven points.

 For statistical purposes, the player who advances the ball into or catches it in the end zone is credited with the touchdown.
 If a forward pass was thrown on the play, the throwing player is credited with a passing touchdown.